lune-climate/lune-docs/docs/guides/selecting-project-bundles.md

 ## Overview

-By default, and as a starting point for each of our customers, Lune provides a default Project bundle, referred to as "Lune defaults," for each Account and Client Account.
+By default, and as a starting point for each of our customers, Lune provides default Project bundles, referred to as "Lune defaults," for each Account and Client Account.

 Using these defaults means that each order to offset CO₂ emissions will be placed against the following projects and ratios: